Table of Contents

 Factors For Startups To Consider When Hiring First Salesperson

-Here are a list of factors you should be thinking about when deciding if the time is right to make that first sales hire.
+Here is a list of factors you should be thinking about when deciding if the time is right to make that first sales hire.

 Can You Afford to Hire Your First Salesperson?

-Good salespeople, make good money.
+Good salespeople make good money.
 An accomplished enterprise account executive can expect a base salary in the $120-150K range plus commission/bonus.
 Total compensation could be in the $240-300K range.
-If they beat their number, it’s not unheard of salespeople making $400K-$750K at the enterprise level.
+If they beat their number, it’s not unheard of for salespeople to make $400K-$750K at the enterprise level.

-Those are ball park compensation ranges.
-This doesn’t not include any stock they may receive.
-It’s important to keep in mind that good talent costs money and these are the estimated rates you might be competing with if you’re considering a quality hire with options.
+Those are ballpark compensation ranges.
+This doesn’t include any stock they may receive.
+It’s important to keep in mind that good talent costs money, and these are the estimated rates you might be competing with if you’re considering a quality hire with options.

 What Does A First Sales Hire Cost For A Startup?